Learn-Write-Repeat/Open-contributions/Abhinav_ML_DataVisualization.md

 With the advancement of data visualization techniques, model creation and model tuning do not have to be abstract processes means  Instead of dealing with the details of implementing algorithms, or figuring out proper ways to hitch the output of one function to the input of another, the developer can focus on the overall logic of the application with the help of **TensorFlow** .
 **TensorFlow** allows you to follow the model-creation process with data visualization.

+Tuning is an important part of modeling.
+Unlike parameters that derive their value from training, the values of hyperparameters are defined before the learning process begins.
+These hyperparameters control the behavior of the algorithms and have an impact on the performance of the model.
+Concerns of hyperparameters, such as trainability, tunability, and robustness, determine the usability of the models.
 ### Conclusions
 Data visualization is the discipline of trying to understand data by placing it in a visual context so that patterns, trends and correlations that might not otherwise be detected can be exposed.
 With different tools in python such as **seaborn, scikit-learn, and matplotlib**, helps in visualizing data easily and efficiently.